 Petroleum is defined to include any hydrocarbon in gas or liquid form, including products extracted from solids such as coal or oil shale.
 Therefore, in addition to liquid petroleum products such as oil, this regime regulates gas production, including coal seam gas (CSG).
-Gas production and pipelines are currently undergoing major expansion in central Queensland and Gladstone.

 There are two main tenements that provide rights to access land to explore for petroleum and to produce petroleum.
 An authority to prospect (ATP) provides rights of access to land for the purpose of exploring for petroleum such as by exploratory drilling.
 A petroleum lease is required for production of petroleum.

 As for mining, the environmental protection aspects of petroleum extraction are regulated under the Environmental Protection Act 1994 (Qld) (Environmental Protection Act).
 Exploration and production of petroleum requires an environmental authority under ch 5 of the Environmental Protection Act.
 There are three different types of application: standard application, variation application and site-specific application (see Standard, variation and site-specific applications).
 The eligibility criteria and standard conditions are available online at the Department of Environment and Science.

 Making submissions on a petroleum application